KuhlTime/hsd-markdown-thesis/README.md

 - Scripts to run the compilation locally.
 - Support for BibTex.
 - An API to give access to the generated release over a static url.

+The Figma design for the cover (`static/beginning.pdf`) can be found here: https://www.figma.com/community/file/1037658856144320408/hsd-markdown-thesis

 ## Setup Local Environment